Generation of Iterated Wreath Products Constructed from Almost Simple Groups: Preliminaries

+We write $\End{M}$ for the endomorphism ring of $M$ as an $\Field{p}G$\nbd module.
 For an irreducible $\Field{p}G$\nbd module $M$, Schur's Lemma tells us that $\End{M}$ is a division ring containing multiplication scalers.
-As $\End{M}$ is finite, then it is a field extension of $\Field{p}$.
+Since $\End{M}$ is finite, it is a field extension of $\Field{p}$.
 The action of $\End{M}$ on $M$ induces an action of $\End{M}$ on the group of derivations $\Der{G, M}$.
 Therefore, we can view $M$ and $\Cohom{G,M}$ as vector spaces over $\End{M}$.
 In this context, Lucchini introduces the following parameters:

 The first two parameters are the exponents of the orders of $M$ and $\Cohom{G,M}$ when expressed as powers of the order of $\End{M}$.
 When we use these parameters, we will show that for the $G$\nbd modules that we are interested in, $\End{M}$ contains only the scalers.
 Thus $r_G(M)$ is the dimension of $M$.